Cost of LivingUpdated May 2026

 Is the Connecticut state average different from New Haven's?

-Connecticut's state average for cost of living is $4,298, which is actually higher than New Haven's $4,178.
-New Haven is one of the more affordable cities within Connecticut for this category.
+Connecticut's state average for cost of living is $4,215, which is lower than New Haven's average of $4,363.
+This means New Haven is on the pricier side even within its own state.

 How much does cost of living cost in New Haven?